bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 <hr />

 <p>The key ingredient in this whole process is a collection of high-level
-“reasoning blueprints” like the ones above.
+"reasoning blueprints" like the ones above.
 These blueprints tell us how the network for each question should be laid out, and how different questions relate to one another.
 But where do the blueprints come from?</p>